cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nhsn.md

 More information regarding the mandate beginning November 1, 2024, is available [here](https://www.cdc.gov/nhsn/psc/hospital-respiratory-reporting.html)

 ## Limitations
+### General Limitation
+HHS collects data from state and territorial health departments about many, but not all, hospitals in the U.S.
+Notably excluded from this dataset are psychiatric and rehabilitation facilities,and religious non-medical facilities.
+Number of reporting hospitals is determined based on the NHSN unique hospital identifier and not aggregated to the CMS certification number (CCN).
+Only hospitals indicated as active reporters in NHSN are included.

+Standard errors and sample sizes are not applicable to these metrics.

+### Limitations between time periods
 Between reference dates 2024-05-01 and 2024-10-31, the total number of hospitalized patients on a subsection of hospitals and may not be fully representative, since reporting was voluntary.
 See the [missingness section](#missingness) for more context.

-Standard errors and sample sizes are not applicable to these metrics.

 ### Differences with HHS reports

-?
+An analysis comparing the [HHS dataset](https://healthdata.gov/Hospital/COVID-19-Reported-Patient-Impact-and-Hospital-Capa/g62h-syeh/about_data) and NHSN dataset covers the equivalent data of hospital admission for covid and flu suggests that the overall trend is comparable with each other.
+However, there are differences between some of the states, notably for GA (untill 2023), LA, NV, PR (late 2020-early 2021), TN all have HHS substantially lower, HHS is substantially lower than NHSN.

+Some states have this spike in NHSN or hhs where the other source doesn't have a spike and spikes don't happen at the same reporting dates across states.

+Exercise caution when comparing work based on the NHSN with work based on HHS reports.

 ## Lag and Backfill